RobG66/Gamelist-Manager/lib/README.md

   with libmpv bundled, ensure your licensing accommodates this (or use an LGPL build).
-- **libprojectM** is LGPL v2.1+ — dynamic linking is fine, but the LICENSE file must accompany the binary (the Jukebox-Visualizations drop-in zip includes it as `libprojectM-LICENSE.txt`).
+- **libprojectM** is LGPL v2.1+ — dynamic linking is fine, but the LICENSE file must accompany the binary (the ProjectM-Avalonia release zip includes it as `libprojectM-LICENSE.txt`).
 - **GLEW** is BSD/MIT — no real restrictions.

 ---